Why Irrigation is Crucial for Las Vegas Homeowners

 - 3 min read

+Out here, we don’t get help from the weather.
+There’s no consistent rain, no natural recovery, and total reliance on Lake Mead.
 Every drop counts because, in Las Vegas, your landscape has no backup plan if irrigation fails.

-The Problem With “Small” Leaks
+The Hidden Dangers of “Small” Leaks

+A slow drip or a failing connection doesn’t look serious at first.
+But many of these leaks never stop.
+They run 24/7—wasting water and driving up your bill while you sleep.
 A small leak can run for weeks unnoticed—adding up to hundreds of gallons of wasted water before it’s ever found.

 What looks small in the moment adds up to:

-wasted money on your monthly bill
+Wasted money on your monthly bill

-potential fines for water waste
+Potential fines for water waste

-damage that gets worse over time
+Damage that gets worse over time

-Why Systems Fail in the Desert
+Why Irrigation Systems Fail in the Desert

 Our environment is aggressive on irrigation systems.
+Here are some key factors:

-Hard Water Buildup Las Vegas water is rough.
+Las Vegas water is rough.
 High mineral content builds up inside lines and valves, restricting flow and causing components to fail over time.

-Extreme Heat Exposure Direct sun breaks down plastic parts.
+Direct sun breaks down plastic parts.
 Lower-quality valves—especially on the south side of a home—become brittle and crack under heat.

-Hidden Underground Systems Most irrigation is buried.
+Most irrigation is buried.
 Problems can exist long before you ever see the damage.

-Tree Roots Roots go where the water is.
+Roots go where the water is.
 They grow into lines, push them apart, and eventually break them.

 Not All Systems Are Created Equal